view your smoke exposure with

 Photo credit: University of British Columbia Indigenous Studies in Kinesiology and The Indigenous Physical Activity & Cultural Circle Team

-Read about how rural and Indigenous communities are affected and adapting to wildfire and biomass smoke exposure exposure.
+Read stories from Indigenous, rural and remote communities adapting to smoke exposure.

 © Copyright – Canadian Urban Environmental Health Research Consortium (CANUE), 2024